QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems

 \subsection{Prover Output Format Enforcement}

 In both simple mode and decomposition mode, QED imposes a structured output format on the prover to address multiple failure modes simultaneously.
 To address Failure Mode 2 (citation hallucination), the prover must use a standardized citation format: every cited result must include the exact theorem statement, the source (with title, authors, and location), and a verification that all conditions of the cited result are satisfied in the current context.
 To address Failure Mode 3, QED requires the prover to wrap every nontrivial original step with \texttt{<key-original-step>} tags.
 Content inside these tags must be ``maximally detailed''---every sub-step, every bound, every case made explicit.
-The verifier then checks: \begin{itemize}[leftmargin=*,itemsep=2pt] \item Every nontrivial problem has at least one key-original-step. \item Tagged content contains no vague language (``clearly,'' ``obviously,'' ``straightforward''). \item Untagged nontrivial steps are flagged as potential hidden weaknesses. \item Routine steps inflated with key-original tags are flagged. \end{itemize}
+The verifier then checks: \begin{itemize}[leftmargin=*,itemsep=2pt] \item Every nontrivial proof has at least one key-original-step.